bioconnector/2015-03-05-uvasom/lessons/shell/shell-intro.md

 ### How to access the shell
 There are ways to access the shell on each operating system.
 Because some operating systems (Windows) have more trouble, we are using a Linux machine within the virtual image in order to learn how to use the shell.
+The Linux operating system, which is open source, was derived from the proprietary UNIX operating system, so sometimes you will see the terms used interchangeably.
-Should you wish to use it on your personal machine, please ask after class.
+Should you wish to learn how to use the shell on your personal machine, please ask after class.

 You access the shell through a program called a Terminal.
 You can see the terminal program icon in the top left corner of your screen.
 Please open a terminal window.

 ### More resources on the shell